opencv/opencv/doc/tutorials/objdetect/aruco_detection/aruco_detection.markdown

  `adaptiveThreshWinSizeMax`, which produces a single thresholding step.
 However, it is usually better to use a range of values for the window size, although many thresholding steps can also reduce the performance considerably.

-Default values:

-- `int cv::aruco::DetectorParameters::adaptiveThreshWinSizeMin = 3`
-- `int cv::aruco::DetectorParameters::adaptiveThreshWinSizeMax = 23`
+@see cv::aruco::DetectorParameters::adaptiveThreshWinSizeMin, cv::aruco::DetectorParameters::adaptiveThreshWinSizeMax,
-- `int cv::aruco::DetectorParameters::adaptiveThreshWinSizeStep = 10`
+cv::aruco::DetectorParameters::adaptiveThreshWinSizeStep

 #### adaptiveThreshConstant

-The `adaptiveThreshConstant` parameter represents the constant value added in the thresholding operation (see OpenCV `threshold()` function for more details).
+The `adaptiveThreshConstant` parameter represents the constant value added in the thresholding operation (see OpenCV `threshold()` and `adaptiveThreshold()` functions for more details).
 Its default value is a good option in most cases.

-Default value:

-- `double cv::aruco::DetectorParameters::adaptiveThreshConstant = 7`
+@see cv::aruco::DetectorParameters::adaptiveThreshConstant

 ### Contour filtering